ZuiPoi/Java-Sockets/README.md

 Client then matches a hero of the same type as the villain (fly/smart/strong) and appends to the array list Client then returns these to the server which the server can then write to a file

+If testing this code be sure to update the "YOUR PATH HERE" locations in the Writer file to the SHared and SavedTheWorld again folders.